epics-modules/motor/README.md

     When the communication with an asyn motor has not be established when the record is iniitialized, keep the record in UDF.
     (The record processing can not wait here)

+#### Controller uses EGU
+    Modern controller use engineering units, so that the IOC uses e.g.
+    "mm" instead of "steps" when communicating positions.
+    The motorRecord insists somewhat to use steps.
+    As a result, both MRES must be set to some value, and then the controller must have a "scale factor", "stepsPerUnit" or the like.
+    Solution:
+      setIntegerParam(pC_->motorFlagsDriverUsesEGU_,1);
+    Note that there is still a need to set either MRES or SPDB to a useful value, otherwise the motorRecord will refuse to move distances below 1.0 mm.

+#### Read-only soft limits from controller
+    The model 1 and model 2 drivers can refuse to accept soft-limits.
+    The soft limits in the motorRecord stay always inside the physical driving range of the axis.
+    Example: The controller has a driving range 0..175 mm The user tries to set the DHLM field to 180mm.
+    The device support in the driver is allowed to refuse the change, so that the DHLM field stays ar 175.
+    Similar for DLLM, and the user coordinate-ish LLH and LLM This has never been implemented for model 3 drivers.
+    If available, the "read only softlimits" can be written into the parameter library like this:
+      pAxis->setDoubleParam(motorHighLimitRO_, limitHigh);
+      pAxis->setDoubleParam(motorLowLimitRO_,  limitLow);
+    And device support will forward them to the motorRecord.

+#### Homing ignores limit switches
+    The motorRecord assumes that there is a "home switch", which needs to be activated.
+    The user must know, where the motor is, and decide if she wants to use HOMF or HOMR to initiate the homing.
+    This does not work well if
+    - (a) The limit switch itself is the "home switch"
+    - (b) The homing sequence is like this
+          "go to the low limit switch, activate it, stop, reverse the direction and search for the home switch.
+    In case of (a) will the motorRecord send a stop to the controller, which may abort the homeing and leaves the axis in an unusable state.
+    In case of (b) the same problem occurs.
+    Solution:
+      setIntegerParam(pC_->motorFlagsNoStopOnLS_, 1);
+    There is another, sometime annoying, thing:
+    When we have a controller, that can do a homing even when a limit switch is active, the motorRecord will ignore HOMF when HLS set.
+    It silently ignores HOMR when LLS is active.
+    So again, the user must choose between HOMR/HOMF.
+    Solution:
+      setIntegerParam(pC_->motorFlagsHomeOnLs_, 1);

+#### Enhanced auto-power-on
+    There are 2 improvements in the new "auto power on mode 2" The old auto power on had 0 (=off) and 1 (=on).
+    The new mode "2" has two more features:
+    - setting a power off timout < 0.0 will leave the axis powered on.
+    - The fixed power on delay can be shortened, if the axis reports "power on achieved" earlier.
+      A better documentation of this feature is needed.

+#### All MRES related calculation are in motorDevSup.c
+    The code in the motorRecord was full of DVAL/RVAL calculations, dividing by MRES was needed everywhere.
+    This version uses dial coordinates in the motorRecord.cc and let motorDevSup.c convert them into "raw" values.

+#### Compiler warnings removed
+    Removed all compiler warnings in the motor module.
+    (Those that my compilers showed)